Amadu9933/simple_shell/README.md

 This work is more difficult than i thought.
 Where you will get a prompt in the shape of a dollar sign so you can start typing commands into your shell.
 Agood example of how it s

-hould execute is the command shown above were the user enters 'ls' and then gets a list of the directory contents.
+hould execute is the command show